rpliszka1987/JavaSctiptExplanation/README.md

 - You are able to run multiple tests at one time.
 - For examples check ./benchmark/index.js and ./benchmark/search.js
 - You can see from Benchmark that Binary Search is faster with large data vs Linear Search is faster with smaller data.

+## Bubble Sort

+- Bubble Sort involves comparing 2 indexes side-by-side.
+Keeps swapping values until there is no more swaps left to do.
+- Bubble Sort is very time consuming after data gets larger.
+This is known as **Quadratic Complexity (0(n2))**
+- Example in ./Sorting/bubble.js

+## Quick Sort

+- Quick Sort makes 2 arrays and puts numbers greater then pivot point into one array and smaller then in another array.
+Then it continues to split those arrays into tiny arrays.
+At the end it takes those arrays sorted and merges them back together.
+- Quick Sort is faster the Bubble Search.
+Its growth rate is 0(n log n)
+- Example ./Sorting/quickSort.js

 [Back to Top](#study-javascript-computer-science)